 The funding gap in Australia and growth of NBL has been propelled not just through structural change.
 Strong population growth is one of the key drivers of economic growth, the demand for real estate and real estate credit.

 Australia’s population growth ranged from 1.5%-2.0% p.a. over the 10-years to the end of 2019 (pre-COVID).
-This was one of the highest growth rates in the world.6 Dramatically reduced by Australia’s COVID border closures, latest Treasury estimates suggest population growth is likely to return quickly.
-Budget forecasts are for an annual population growth rate averaging 1.3% over the next five years.7
+This was one of the highest growth rates in the world.6 Dramatically reduced by Australia’s COVID border closures, Treasury estimates suggest population growth is likely to return quickly.
+Budget forecasts are for an annual population growth rate averaging 1.3% over the next three years.7

 Along with APRA’s capital tightening bank regulations, population growth should support Australia’s increasing demand for NBL alternatives.